Messengers of War

 “Right!” says Mayla smiling, pleased with Tzina’s answer.

-Then Mayla shows us images of me confronting the sphere.
+Mayla shows us images of me confronting the sphere, the ship moving toward our world, and entering orbit.

-“That’s why I made the warning more urgent after you destroyed the sphere.”
+“That’s why I made the warning more urgent.”

 “Where is it, then?” she asks.

-“I sent it to a place of chaos, where it quickly disintegrated.”
+“I sent it to a place of chaos, outside this universe.”

 “How?” she asks.

-“I traveled to the Balancer from the old ones’ temple.”
+“I traveled to the Balancer from the old ones’ temple, and returned with a mysterious gift.”

-“The balancer is just a legend, Yagrin,” she says, “who is described in my library.”
+“The balancer is only a legend, Yagrin,” says Mayla.

-“Then explain Yagrin’s vision, and his power to send the probe to another world,” says Shazira.
+“Explain Yagrin’s vision, and his power to send the probe to another universe,” says Shazira.

-“Mayla,” I say, “for now, can you just accept that it might be true?”
+“Can you accept that it might be true?”
+I ask her.

 “Are we in danger from the ship?” asks Balshown.